mdodovic/SymPyCAP/documentation/Documentation.md

 ## Acknowledgment

-We thank Prof. dr Dejan V. Tošić for recommending this software project to us and for all discussions and help with the project.
+We thank Prof. dr Dejan V. Tošić and Prof. dr Milka M. Potrebić for recommending this software project to us and for all discussions and help with the project.

 ## About SymPyCAP